raimashaqi/ids-project/README.md

 ## How to Run

 1. Open XAMPP Control Panel and start the server (Apache, MySQL)
 2. By default, the code has been set to call the database.
-So, create a new database in phpMyAdmin called `yuk_mari`
+So, create a new database in phpMyAdmin called `yuk_mari` (you can change it in line 8 /app/frontApp.py and in line 14 /app/idsServer.py)
 4. Open the source code in your code editor.
 Then, activate the virtual environment `source your_name_environment/Scripts/Activate` or `./your_name_environment/Scripts/Activate`.
 5. Navigate to the app directory and type the following command `python idsServer.py` in the terminal 1 and `python frontApp.py` in the terminal 2
 6. Access the application here: http://localhost:5000